 What You Do:

-Then, place the sauce in a crockpot, and stir in all the other ingredients.
+Pour your homemade crabapple sauce in a crockpot.
+Then, stir in all the other ingredients.

 Cook on high, with the lid off for 4 hours, stirring occasionally.
 The crabapple butter will darken and develop a thick, paste-like consistency.

 Enjoy your crabapple butter warm; refrigerate it; freeze it or place it in sterilized jars, and process it in a waterbath canner for 20 minutes.

-Want to Make a Bigger or Smaller Batch?
+Want to Make a Bigger or Smaller Batch of Crabapple Butter?

 Just adjust the ingredients accordingly.
 This recipe halves and doubles beautifully.